Aetna modified CPB 0047 governing prenatal care by primary care physicians, effective September 26, 2025. Here's what changes for billing teams.

 Impact Level Medium

-Specialties Affected Family Medicine, Internal Medicine, Primary Care, OB/GYN (co-management)
+Specialties Affected Family Medicine, Primary Care, OB/GYN (co-managing)

-Key Action Register your practice with Aetna before billing prenatal services under CPT 59425 or 59426
+Key Action Register your practice with Aetna as a prenatal provider and verify your antepartum billing uses CPT 59425 or 59426 before billing any visits

 Aetna Prenatal Care Coverage Criteria and Medical Necessity Requirements 2025

-To establish medical necessity and get reimbursement, your practice must formally identify itself to Aetna as a prenatal care provider and agree to follow Aetna's policies for this care.
-This isn't optional.
-If you haven't completed that step, your claims for CPT 59425 and 59426 are at risk of claim denial regardless of the care you delivered.
+The first thing your practice must do is identify itself to Aetna as a prenatal provider.
+Every family practice providing prenatal services must register with Aetna and agree to follow Aetna's policies for this care.
+If your practice hasn't done that, your CPT 59425 and 59426 claims are at risk before you even submit them.

 Coverage Indications at a Glance